mvcds/emails-input/README.md

 ## Basic Example

-You need 3 ingredients to use this lib
+You need a few ingredients to use this lib

 1. A target node e.g. `<div id="emails-input"></div>`
+1. Import the relevant CSS file e.g. `<link rel="stylesheet" href="./emails-input.css">`
 1. The script itself, calling the lhis lib e.g. `<script src="./emails-input.js"></script>`.
 1. "Bind" the script to the target node with JS e.g.